 Note about flour: It is ideal to use sprouted grain flour, as this reduces the phytates in the grains, making it more digestible and ensuring better absorption of nutrients, particularly minerals.
 However, this recipe can also be made simply with fresh, whole grain flour.
-Another option is to make a soaked bread dough, which also deals with most of the phytates, like in this whole grain bread recipe.
+Another option is to make a soaked bread dough, which also deals with most of the phytates.

-Step 9– Cover pan with a cloth and allow to rise again, until buns are just a little bit smaller than desired size (remember that they will rise again slightly with the heat of the oven).
-I will let mine sit anywhere from 10 minutes to another 30-40 minutes.
+Cover pan with a cloth and allow to rise again, until buns are just a little bit smaller than the desired size (remember that they will rise again slightly with the heat of the oven).
+Let mine sit anywhere from 10 minutes to another 30-40 minutes.

-Step 10– Bake at 350 for 25-30 minutes, until just golden on the top.
-Remove from oven and flip buns onto wire racks to cool.
+Bake at 350 for 25-30 minutes, until just golden on the top.
+Remove from oven and flip buns onto wire racks to let the buns cool.

 This recipe sounds very long and drawn out, but it’s really just 10 minutes here, 10 minutes there, over the course of half a day.
 We didn’t find it nearly as time consuming as it sounds like it is.
 The longest part if the mixing and kneading.

 Another option if you don’t need that many rolls for your dinner is to make only half of the recipe into buns.
 The other half can be made exactly the same, but shaped into a bread loaf and baked for 35-45 minutes instead.